Crews work to clean up tanker truck crash in Warren area

 The driver was taken to the hospital for an evaluation.
 The driver’s identity hasn’t been released yet.

-Crews at the scene called the Ohio Department of Transportation because the guidewire that the truck hit is under high tension.
+Crews at the scene called the Ohio Department of Transportation because the guidewire that the truck hit was under high tension.